-I can not even count how many of my clients were concerned that this high-fat, Keto Diet will increase their cholesterol and then increase their risk of cardiac disease…
+I can not even count how many of my clients were concerned that a high-fat, Keto Diet will increase their cholesterol and increase their risk of cardiac disease.

-This is probably one of the biggest Keto myths out there.
+This is probably one of the biggest Keto myths surrounding the Ketogenic Diet.

-In this post, we will absolutely bust this myth because new research suggests that keto can help lower total cholesterol.
+In this post, we will absolutely bust this myth as new research shows that keto can help lower total cholesterol.

 TOPICS IN THIS BLOG POST:

-- And then what happens to your cholesterol when you do keto
+- What happens to your cholesterol when you do keto.

-Look, I am by no means a doctor or a medical professional, but science and research show us why your cholesterol levels are pretty much meaningless as an indicator of health.
+I am by no means a doctor or a medical professional, but the latest science and research show us why your cholesterol levels are pretty much meaningless as an indicator of health.
 In fact, it actually shows the opposite in that we need cholesterol.

 THE REALITY IS THAT EATING KETO DOESN’T GIVE YOU HIGH CHOLESTEROL